Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - The name and signature of the person completing the articles of organization

 Some states require more information, like the purpose of your LLC and its period of existence.

-Incfile can give you more information on filling out your articles of organization.
-If you’re in a hurry to file, Incfile’s Gold and Platinum tiers offer expedited or rush filing, so you can skip the few weeks you’d otherwise have to wait.
+Bizee can give you more information on filling out your articles of organization.
+If you’re in a hurry to file, Bizee’s Gold and Platinum tiers offer expedited or rush filing, so you can skip the few weeks you’d otherwise have to wait.

 All packages offer the documents and resources you need to file in different states.

 Once you’ve filed your articles of organization, you’ve technically created your LLC and can start doing business.
 However, before you jump in, you should create an operating agreement with information about how your business runs, information on member resolutions, and what to do if you need to dissolve your LLC in the future.
 Having information like this on hand will allow you to create an even more successful LLC!